 - Another way to gain confidence in your ancestry estimate is to connect with close relatives and see whether their results also include small amounts of the same ancestry.

-There are regions, or recent ancestor locations, in to your Ancestry Composition Report.
+There are over 150 genetic groups in your Ancestry Composition Report.
 These regions provide information about the places where your ancestors may have lived on a more recent time scale than your ancestry percentages.
-Learn more about your recent ancestor locations.
+Learn more about your genetic groups.

 - The Basics of Ancestry Composition